akeneo/pim-api-docs/content/rest-api/filter.md

 | `IN` | an array of [existing categories parents](/concepts/catalog-structure.html#category) | Only returns the categories of the given parents |

 #### Example
-To get the categories of parents `categoryA` and `categoryB`, you can use the following URL.
+To get the child categories of parents `categoryA` and `categoryB`, you can use the following URL.

 ```
 /api/rest/v1/categories?search={"parent":[{"operator":"IN","value":["categoryA","categoryB"]}]}